digital-earths-global-hackathon/scientific-scope/content/how2hack.md

 Mattermost works like slack or other instant messaging clients, either through a web browser or dedicated app on a computer or mobile device.
 We recommend the desktop app.

 Mattermost is organized into ‘channels’.
-The hackathon channels for participants will all have `hk-` in the beginning of them.
+The hackathon channels for participants will all have `hk25-` in the beginning of them.
 You can find channels in the upper left search box (start with `hk25-`).

 Channels are organized as follows:
 - All hackathon channels should start with `hk25-`
 - Individual nodes can create their own internal channels with another descriptor, e.g. `hk25-UK`
 - There are 2 general channels
-    - Broadcasting general information: (`kk25-Global Commons`)
+    - Broadcasting general information: (`hk25-Global Commons`)
     - A channel for data questions (`hk25-Data-Model Questions`)
 - Each Science Team (see below) will have a channel with its name (e.g. `hk25-MCS)` for communication